zuugle-services/wp-diana-widget/README.md

 // Define the attributes for your widget instance
 // For detailed documentation see GitHub DianaWidget repository README
 $my_widget_attributes = [
+    // IMPORTANT FOR CACHING: Provide a unique and stable ID for each widget instance.
+    'widgetId'                         => 'main-sidebar-hiking-widget',

     // Required
     'activityName'                     => 'Marktschellenberger Eishöhle im Untersberg',
     'activityType'                     => 'Hiking',